A Proactive Decoy Selection Scheme for Cyber Deception using MITRE ATT&CK: Performance evaluation

 \subsection{Decoy selection performance analysis}

 We evaluate the various schemes according to the aforementioned metrics.
-In particular, unless differently stated, the optimal scheme is configured with $\beta = 1$ (i.e., mitigation-unaware), the group scheme is computed with $\gamma = 0$ and $\rho = 1$ (i.e., one group whose techniques can reach all the selected targets).
+In particular, unless otherwise stated, the optimal scheme is configured with $\beta = 1$ (i.e., mitigation-unaware), the group scheme is computed with $\gamma = 0$ and $\rho = 1$ (i.e., one group whose techniques can reach all selected targets).

-In Fig. \ref{fig:1_group_all_targets_paths} we show the attack path detection ratio achieved by the various schemes according to a variable number of attack targets.
+In \cref{fig:1_group_all_targets_paths}, we show the attack path detection ratio achieved by the various schemes according to a variable number of attack targets.
 The optimal scheme and the predecessor scheme achieve a 100\% interception rate of the attack paths for any number of attack targets.
 This is an expected behavior, as these methods are designed to compute a subset of nodes that disconnect any source in $S$ to any target in $T$.
 Therefore, the associated selected decoys intercept all attack paths.
 The performance gap between the optimal and group scheme is explained by the fact that the latter considers only techniques exclusively used by one threat actor and it ignores all possible attack paths enabled by other techniques composing the considered threat profile.
-Conversely, the optimal scheme is designed to comprehensively accounts for any feasible attack paths that allow to reach the various targets.
+Conversely, the optimal scheme is designed to comprehensively accounts for any feasible attack path that allows to reach the various targets.
 The random scheme provides the worst performance due to the fact that it does not exploit any information provided by the attack graph, highlighting that the performance gain of optimal decoy selection leverages the preconditions shared among the employed techniques to efficiently deny multiple attack paths.
 Note that increasing performance gain of the random scheme is due to a higher likelihood to randomly intercept attack paths, which indeed increase with the number of targets.